E-R-J-R/EmailTemplateRepository/README.md

 ## Demo / Prerequisites

-<h4>Important</h4> Change the XML filepath (AppSettings - TemplateFilePath) in the web.config relative to the project's directory.
+<h4>Important: Change the XML filepath (AppSettings - TemplateFilePath) in the web.config relative to the project's directory.</h4>

 <br>